neo4j/neo4j-javascript-driver/packages/core/README.md

 ## Testing

-The tests could be executed by running `npm test` in this package folder.
+The tests can be executed by running `npm test` in this package folder.
 For development, you can have the build tool rerun the tests each time you change the source code:

 ```
 npm run test::watch